sjentsch/lsjDocs/Ch11/Ch11_tTest_02.rst

 .. ----------------------------------------------------------------------------

 Also reported are two other things you might care about: the 95\% confidence interval and a measure of effect size (we will talk more about effect sizes later).
 So that seems straightforward enough.
 Now what do we *do* with this output?
-Well, since we are pretending that we actually care about my toy example, we are overjoyed to discover that the result is statistically significant (i.e. *p*-value below 0.05).
+Well, since we are pretending that we actually care about my toy example, we are overjoyed to discover that the result is statistically significant (i.e., a *p*-value below 0.05).
 We could report the result by saying something like this:

-   With a mean grade of 72.3, the psychology students scored slightly higher than the average grade of 67.5 (*t*\(19) = 2.25, *p* < 0.05);
-   the mean difference was 4.80 and the 95\% confidence interval was from 0.34 to 9.26.
+   With a mean grade of 72.3, the psychology students scored slightly higher than the average grade of 67.5 (*t*\(19) = 2.25, *p* < 0.05); the mean difference was 4.80 and the 95\% confidence interval was from 0.34 to 9.26.

 where *t*\(19) is shorthand notation for a *t*-statistic that has 19 degrees of freedom.
 That said, it is often the case that people do not report the confidence interval, or do so using a much more compressed form than I have done here.
-For instance, it is not uncommon to see the confidence interval included as part of the stat block after reporting the mean difference, like this:
+For instance, it is not uncommon to see the confidence interval included as part of the stat block after reporting the mean difference, like
+this:

 |  *t*\(19) = 2.25, *p* = 0.036, CI\ :sub:`95` = [0.34, 9.26]

 With that much jargon crammed into half a line, you know it must be really smart.\ [#]_

 .. _assumptions_one_sample_t_test:

 Assumptions of the one sample *t*-test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Okay, so what assumptions does the one-sample *t*-test make?
-Well,
+Well, since the
-since the *t*-test is basically a *z*-test with the
-assumption of known standard deviation removed, you should not be
+*t*-test is basically a *z*-test with the assumption of known standard
-surprised to see that it makes the same assumptions as the
+deviation removed, you should not be surprised to see that it makes the same
-*z*-test, minus the one about the known standard deviation.
-That
+assumptions as the *z*-test, minus the one about the known standard deviation.
-is
+That is:

 -  *Normality*.
 We are still assuming that the population distribution is
    normal,\ [#]_ and as noted earlier, there are standard tools that you can
    use to check to see if this assumption is met (section
    :doc:`Ch11_tTest_08`), and other tests you can do in it is place if this
    assumption is violated (section :doc:`Ch11_tTest_09`).